PVC Fabric vs. PE Fabric

 One of the most important ways to preserve the quality of PE or PVC fabric is by adhering to manufacturing standards.
 Every bolt of fabric should be inspected before cutting and welding.
-Welding equipment must be tested to ensure it is working properly and that the fabric welds are performing as expected.
+Welding equipment must be tested to ensure it works properly and that the fabric welds perform as expected.

-In lieu of questioning the manufacturer directly, quality certifications including ISO 9001 and CSA A660 are good indicators that the manufacturer is following accepted fabric handling and manufacturing practices.
+Instead of questioning the manufacturer directly, quality certifications, including ISO 9001 and CSA A660, are good indicators that the manufacturer follows accepted fabric handling and manufacturing practices.

 But PE and PVC fabric do have some notable differences, including:

 - Light transmittance

 While there is no one universal “right” fabric, comparing the qualities of PE and PVC fabric will help the building owner specify the best material for your use.
 An experienced sales representative can also answer questions about structural fabric and make recommendations based on building location and use.